ania7x/Spitogatos/read_me_first.txt

-6. On your your web browser write localhost\spitogatos\run_at_first\index.php to add the first users.(Also check or change the file add_users for users and their passwords)
+6. On your your web browser write localhost\spitogatos\run_at_first\index.php to add the first users.

+7. Check or change the file add_users for users and their passwords.

-7. On your your web browser write localhost/spitogatos/login.html and try it out.
+8. On your your web browser write localhost/spitogatos/login.html and try it out.